How do Honeybees Make Honey

 The honey stomach or the nectar backpack can hold about 70 mg of nectar, the weight of which is almost equal to the weight of a bee.
 To fill the honey stomachs with the nectar, the honeybee has to go from 100 to about 1500 flowers.
 The honeybees get nectar and pollen from the flowers.

 The enzymes present in the honey stomach, break down the complex sugars called sucrose or disaccharide, of nectar into simpler sugars called monosaccharides, that is into glucose or blood sugar and fructose or fruit sugar.
 This modified nectar is less prone to crystallization, and the process is known as inversion.

-The worker or the forager bees collect nectar or a sugary juice that is present in the head or centre of flowers.
-Usually they are 20 days old when they start collecting the nectar by travelling to hundreds of plants and thousands of flowers.
+The worker or the forager bees collect nectar or a sugary juice that is present in the head or center of flowers.
+Usually, they are 20 days old when they start collecting the nectar by traveling to hundreds of plants and thousands of flowers.
 They drink the nectar, store it in their crop or honey stomach, carry it to the hive, unload it and return back to collect more nectar.